Learn Music and Audio Production | iZotope Tips and Tutorials

 So he did something daring: he took off all the processing and limited himself to two plug-ins and one send effect.
 To his surprise, it turned out quite well.
 I’ve since heard classical recordings this man engineered, and they are as excellent as anything I’ve listened to.

 I take no credit for his evolution—I didn’t offer any advice or criticism; limiting himself to two concrete plug-ins was his idea.
-I only watched him learn that you don’t have to work so hard, especially if you don’t fight the natural/different busses.
+I only watched him learn that you don’t have to work so hard.

 It comes back to this: Whenever you’re reaching for a new plug-in, do you know what you’re trying to achieve with this next move?
 Are you serving or fighting the sound?

 Again, if I’m bringing in Ozone’s Exciter, for instance, I like to know why I’m doing so.
 Maybe I’m increasing the density of a drum bus; perhaps I’m adding a sparkly top end to a vocal.
 Whatever the reason, I know what it is.